Borrill-Lab/Inheritance-of-HEB-in-wheat/scripts/SNP genotyping and Detection of eQTL/README.md

 # Detection of eQTL

-Data tables necessary to run the scripts are available on [figshare](https://figshare.com/account/projects/214495/articles/26395483)
+Data tables necessary to run the scripts are available on [figshare](https://figshare.com/account/projects/214495/articles/28308998?file=52023947)

 ## Scripts:

-eQTL_analysis_phenotype_data_incl.R - runs the SNP filtering and subsequent eQTL analysis
+LMM_eQTL_PC_PW.R - runs the SNP filtering and subsequent LMM and eQTL analysis